From The Giant’s Campaign, a Novel

 “No werewolf is my companion!” said Zadrian.
 “The beast was our guide.”

 “Whom do you serve?” the voice repeated.
+It now struck her that while similarly youthful, it sounded deeper than that of the hag’s son.
 “My spies say you slew the guardian giant.
 But one of you wields a foul weapon and commanded the vampire.”

 Megaera watched the eyes of the roaming lizards gleam overhead.
 She stepped backward, and the necks swiveled, the eyes tracking.
 Her cloak did not fool them.
 On impulse she stepped forward into the light, threw back her hood, and swept Bugclaw out of her belt.
 “This weapon came from a lieutenant of the hag, a man named Vidal.
 I have mastered it, and it is mine.”